dojo/docs/dojox/calendar.rst

 Several functions are provided to style or set a style class on part of the view:
   * styleColumnHeaderCell(node, date, renderData): allows to style a column header cell.
 By default, it installs dojoxCalendarToday and dojoxCalendarWeekend CSS pseudo classes.
   * styleRowHeaderCell(node, hour, renderData): allows to style a row header cell.
 By default, does nothing.
-  * styleGridColumn(node, date, renderData): allows to style a grid column.
+  * styleGridCell(node, date, hours, minutes, renderData): allows to style a grid cell.
 By default, it installs dojoxCalendarToday and dojoxCalendarWeekend CSS pseudo classes.

+The styleGridCellFunc property allows to customize a grid cell without subclassing a view.

 Date formatting
 ```````````````